Paralegal Schools in Florida

 The Associate in Sciences degree in Paralegal Studies at Florida SouthWestern State College (f/k/a Edison State College) in Fort Meyers, FL equips students with basic knowledge of an array of legal subjects including legal research and writing, criminal law, real estate law, family law, wills, trusts, torts, and litigation.
 Approved by the ABA, Florida SouthWestern State’s Paralegal program emphasizes strong communication and presentation skills, financial skills and technological skills, preparing students to enter the legal field as competitive candidates.
 Graduates of this program are qualified to sit for the National Association of Legal Assistants CLA/CP exam.
-The flexible course schedule is designed to accommodate both full-time and part-time students with classes in day, evening, and weekend format.
+The flexible course schedule is designed to accommodate both full-time and part-time students with classes offered in day, evening, and weekend formats.

 American Bar Association Approved Paralegal Programs in Florida (Not-for-Profit)